 It contains things like:

-These are extracts from our own agency style guide and we produce individual guides for each of our clients.
-Consistency on how to write a brand name may seem obvious to your own marketing team but what about partners, media outlets, and external agencies?
+These are extracts from our style guide at Agorapulse.
+Using the Oxford comma may seem obvious to your own marketing team, but what about partners, media outlets, and external agencies?

 Keeping your language and style consistent may seem complex, but it’s not so hard when it’s all documented.